1. Home

 Here's what could happen if solar islanding wasn’t prevented:

-• Once the panels have supplied electricity to your home, any excess energy flows back into the grid.
+• Once the panels have supplied electricity to your home, any excess energy goes into the grid.

-• Any contact with a live wire can be catastrophic, leading to severe burns, shocks, or even death.
+• Any contact with a live wire can lead to severe injury or death.

-The vast majority of homes with solar panels remain tied to the grid, which means you'll have access to electricity from the grid if your home is using more than your panels are creating.
-If the grid goes down for any reason, your solar panel system is designed to turn off automatically to ensure the safety of utility workers who might be fixing any damaged power lines.
+The vast majority of homes with solar panels remain tied to the grid, which means you have access to electricity from the grid if your home is using more than your panels are creating.
+If the grid goes down, your solar system is designed to turn off automatically to ensure the safety of utility workers fixing power lines.

 On the other hand, if you're completely off the grid, you're already on your own power island.
 Your islanding solar inverter works independently from the power grid.
 If there's a storm or other event that knocks out the main power grid, your solar power system will continue running and providing power to your home.